 Knife attack in German city leaves 3 dead, suspect arrested

-Berlin — A man armed with a long knife killed three people and injured several others, some seriously, in the southern city of Wuerzburg Friday before being shot by police and arrested, German authorities said.
+Berlin — A man armed with a long knife killed three people and injured five others, some seriously, in Germany's southern city of Wuerzburg on Friday before being shot by police and arrested, authorities said.

+Bavaria’s top security official Joachim Herrmann said the injured include a young boy, whose father was probably among the dead.

+The suspect was in psychiatric treatment before the attack and had been known to police, Herrmann said.
+There was no immediate word on a possible motive.

-Videos posted on social media showed pedestrians surrounding the attacker and holding him at bay with chairs and sticks.
+Videos posted on social media showed pedestrians surrounding the attacker and trying to hold him at bay with chairs and sticks.

 A woman who said she had witnessed the incident told German RTL television that the police then stepped in.